Boy Scouts proposal: let in gay youth, keep out gay adults

-NEW YORK The Boy Scouts of America on Friday proposed lifting a ban on gay scouts but maintaining a prohibition on gay adults from leading troops, a compromise that attempts to end a bitter split in the century-old American institution.
+NEW YORK The Boy Scouts of America on Friday proposed lifting a ban on gay scouts but maintaining a prohibition on gay adults from leading troops, a compromise that attempts to end a fight that has split the century-old American institution into bitter factions.

 Reaction from scouting supporters ranged from outrage to limited approval.
 The biggest organization in scouts, the Mormon Church, said it was studying the proposal, leaving uncertain the outcome of a May vote by scout leaders that will set policy.
 Gay rights groups said continuing to bar gay adults was unacceptable, but they welcomed the change for youths.